Wade's Causeway

+The structure has been the subject of local folklore for several hundred years and possibly for more than a millennium.
+Its construction was commonly attributed to a giant known as Wade, a figure from Germanic mythology.

 Description

 Situation and geology

 The area through which the Wheeldale structure runs is predominantly uncultivated heather moorland.
 Hayes believes the area has remained fundamentally unchanged in appearance since the Bronze Age, when its forest cover was removed to permit cultivation and grazing.
 Wheeldale Moor is poorly drained in places making it susceptible to flooding in the ancient and modern eras.
 The underlying geology consists of patches of sand and gravel on top of mixed sandstone and oolitic limestone, known as Ravenscar Group strata.